lagerdata/demo-nrf52840-dk/README.md

 `git commit --allow-empty`
 `git push`
 You can view progress of the deploy by going to drone.app.lagerdata.com, selecting the demo repository, clicking on the latest commit, and choosing "Activity Feed".
+*NOTE: If you deleted the original development environment (.e.g `lager devenv delete`) and create new commands, then you will need to update the .drone.yml file with the new build commands in place of `lager exec build`.*